 You’re dealing with a lot right now, and legal issues shouldn’t be keeping you up at night.
-When you have an accomplished personal injury lawyer from William G. Kolodner, P.A., to represent you, it can make all the difference in whether you get a positive outcome.
+When you have an accomplished personal injury lawyer from William G. Kolodner Personal Injury Lawyers, to represent you, it can make all the difference in whether you get a positive outcome.

 Traffic Scenarios That Cause 88% of Lane Change Crashes

 There are a number of lane change scenarios and maneuvers that rank high for causing crashes.
 Below are seven moves that cause 88% of lane change crashes.

 - Common Lane Change: Vehicles moving in parallel; one changes lanes and crashes into other vehicles.

 - Turning at an Intersection/Junction: Vehicles moving in parallel; one makes a turn, crossing the path of another at an intersection/junction.